 "Art, considered in its highest vocation, is and remains for us a thing of the past.
 Thereby it has lost for us genuine truth and life ...".This statement has been understood by many as Hegel's declaration of “the end of art".
 More than half century later, in 1882, Friedrich Nietzsche narrated in The Gay Science, the story of a madman who lit a lantern in the bright morning hours, ran to the market place declaring "God is dead".
 These pronouncements by Hegel and Nietzsche, on "the End of Art" and "the Death of God" ignited the fad of Endism in the western culture in the final century of the last millennium.
-Daniel Bell 's "The End of Ideology" (1960), Martin Heidegger's "The End of Philosophy" (1973), Theodore J. Lowpdi's "The End of Liberalism" (1979), Arthur Danto's "the End of Art" (1984), Bill McKibben's "The End of Nature" (1989), Francis Fukuyama's "The End of History" (1992), Kenichi Ohmae's "The End of the Nation State" (1996), Jorie Graham 's "The End of Beauty" (1999), Chris Dillow's "The End of Politics” (2007) were just some of such endings, which made one wonders that at such high rate of "endings" will there anything be left for the future!
+Daniel Bell 's "The End of Ideology" (1960), Martin Heidegger's "The End of Philosophy" (1973), Theodore J. Lowpdi's "The End of Liberalism" (1979), Arthur Danto's "the End of Art" (1984), Bill McKibben's "The End of Nature" (1989), Francis Fukuyama's "The End of History" (1992), Kenichi Ohmae's "The End of the Nation State" (1996), Jorie Graham 's "The End of Beauty" (1999), Chris Dillow's "The End of Politics” (2007) were just some of such seemingly endless stream of "endings", which made one wonders that at such high rate will there anything be left for a future ending!
 In fact, all these endism, in one way or another, introduced various paradoxes similar to Roland Barthes' "Death of The paradox of abstraction", which in his words;

 is that, by "liberating" the object from the constraints of the figural to yield it up to the pure play of form, it shackled it to an idea of a hidden structure, of an objectivity more rigorous and radical than that of resemblance.
 It sought to set aside the mask of resemblance and of the figure in order to accede to the analytic truth of the object.
 Under the banner of abstraction, we moved paradoxically towards more reality, towards an unveiling of the "elementary structures" of objectality, that is to say, towards something more real than the real.